AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 [`args_os`]: ./fn.args_os.html
 ``````

-The first line of description will be reused to describe the component in
+Everything before the first empty line will be reused to describe the component
-searches and module overviews.
+in searches and module overviews.
 For example, the function `std::env::args()`
 above will be shown on the [`std::env`] module documentation.
-Multi-line
+It is good
-summaries are also possible, however, concise writing is a goal of good
+practice to keep the summary to one line: concise writing is a goal of good
 documentation.

 Because the type system does a good job of defining what is passed to a function